Lac-Pythonga

 Lac-Pythonga is an unorganized territory in the Outaouais region of Quebec, Canada.
 It surrounds Lake Pythonga and is the largest of the five unorganized territories in the La Vallée-de-la-Gatineau Regional County Municipality.

+More than half the area of Lac-Pythonga is protected within the La Vérendrye Wildlife Reserve, and most of the remainder is part of Zec Bras-Coupé–Désert and Zec Pontiac.
 The Rapid Lake First Nation reserve, located on the western shore of Cabonga Reservoir, is an enclave within this territory.